 Don't go it alone

-Booz Allen has been finding solutions to the day’s toughest challenges for over 100 years.
+Booz Allen has been finding solutions to the day’s toughest challenges for more than 100 years.
 We live to solve problems.
 Our people know the policies, architectures, and intelligence that best define cyber enterprises and operations because they helped pioneer them.